 - a) How does the Lead Agency define areas with significant concentrations of poverty and unemployment?
-MSDE defines areas with significant concentration of poverty as the regional area with the highest population of children from families receiving Temporary Cash Assistance (TCA) and who are eligible for CCS Services.
+Maryland defines areas with significant concentration of poverty as the regional area with the highest population of children from families receiving Temporary Cash Assistance (TCA) and who are eligible for CCS Services.
 Baltimore City has the highest average with the concentration almost triple that of the second highest region (Baltimore County).
 Poverty is also defined as a family that has an income less than or equal to 50% of SMI (FFY2001, SFY2002) for their family size. - b) Describe how the Lead Agency prioritizes increasing access to high-quality child care and development services for children of families in areas that have significant concentrations of poverty and unemployment and that do not have high-quality programs.
 Maryland provides multiple entry points where CCS applicants can submit and or receive assistance with the completion of the application throughout Baltimore City.
 Parents receiving TCA are not subject to a wait list, the application process is expedited, and the parent can receive services if job searching and in an approved FIA activity.
-Maryland intends to explore suggestions made by its stakeholders to: - Provide a differential payment above the subsidy amount for Priority 1 parents that choose a Maryland EXCELS Level 3, 4 or 5 provider in areas that have a significant concentration of poverty and unemployment. - Provide a differential payment amount above the Maryland EXCELS differential for providers that serve Priority 1 customers. - Provide a diferential subsidy payment amount for parents that select a Maryland EXCELS Level 3, 4, or 5 providers in Baltimore City. - 5 Establish Standards and Monitoring Processes To Ensure the Health and Safety of Child Care Settings
+Maryland intends to explore suggestions made by its stakeholders to: - Provide a differential payment above the subsidy amount for Priority 1 parents that choose an EXCELS Level 3, 4 or 5 provider in areas that have a significant concentration of poverty and unemployment. - Provide a differential payment amount above the EXCELS differential for providers that serve Priority 1 customers.

+5 Establish Standards and Monitoring Processes To Ensure the Health and Safety of Child Care Settings